harmony-one/h/progress/theo-perisic.md

 ---

-2025-02-09 Sat: (2.0h) Continued exploration of Eliza OS integration.
+2025-02-09 Sun: (2.0h) Continued exploration of Eliza OS integration.
 Insight: key will be data protection and DeFi guaranteed navigation, there are automation benefits but they remain hard for users to find and access.

 2025-02-08 Sat: (3.0h) User behavior trends in multi-chain ecosystems for both manual and automated DeFi processes.
 Insights: flow follows liquidity, chatGPT-like interaction may be best for end user, navigation via natural language instead of complicated current DeFi navigation.